-- 33. We will seek to make use of the information we hold in assessing risk and prevention and detection of Economic Crime.
-We may use personal information and data-matching to detect and prevent fraud, and ensure spending of public money in the most cost effective way. - 34.
+- 35. We will seek to make use of the information we hold in assessing risk and prevention and detection of Economic Crime.
+We may use personal information and data-matching to detect and prevent fraud, and ensure spending of public money in the most cost effective way.
+Where we use data, we will use it as required by law.
+However, we note that laws often specifically allow for data sharing to support fraud prevention and investigation as set out below. - 36.
 We may also share information with others responsible for auditing or managing public funds.